algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 }
 ```

-Theoretically[^limit], this randomized binary search is expected to do ~1.35x more comparisons than the normal one, but in practice, the running time goes ~6x on large arrays:
+[Theoretically](#appendix), this randomized binary search is expected to do $2 \cdot \ln 2 \approx 1.35$ times more comparisons than the normal one, but in practice, the running time goes ~6x on large arrays:

-[^limit]: I wrote an [small program](https://gist.github.com/sslotin/4b7193041b01e454615f50d237485c71) for calculating the expected number of comparisons required.
-By the way, if someone who remembers calculus is reading this, please try to find the limit of the ratio of the number of comparisons a random binary search and a normal one needs, and share how you did that.
-Although probably useless, it seems like an interesting problem.

 ![](../img/search-random.svg)